Alternatives to Adderall: Natural and Pharmaceutical Substitutes

 Why Should Patients Explore Adderall Alternatives?

 Despite the fact that amphetamine-based medication is now known to be less safe than originally thought, it is still prescribed to millions of Americans every year, including children and adolescents.
 While there are alternatives to Adderall, doctors tend to stick with what they know, and despite its risks, they know that the drug is effective at managing ADHD—and rather more so than most of its substitutes however this is often to the detriment of their patients.

 The drug is a central nervous system stimulant.
 On the surface, it seems like it would be contraindicated for those who have ADHD.
 However, because the brains of those with ADHD work differently than others, stimulants do, in fact, help.
 But with this comes other effects.
-For example, patients used to consume Adderall for recreational purposes, such as the effects of snorting Adderall, are likely to develop tolerance to this drug and create a need for a replacement medication.
+For example, patients may consume the drug for recreational purposes (abuse) such as the effects of snorting Adderall, are likely to develop tolerance to this drug and create a need for a replacement medication.

 The primary problem with the stimulant is it produces feelings of euphoria by flooding the system with dopamine.
 This tends make it appealing to those without ADHD and push the individual further to use more of the medication to continue feeling high.
 When comparing with Meth, many of the sensations are identical.
 Eventually, physical dependence can develop, leading to abuse, addiction, and even overdose death.
 If addiction is suspected, substance abuse treatment will be needed, and this is indeed the case for those also taking the drug for treating ADHD where substitutes for the drug will need to be used to manage ADHD.

 What Are the Generic Names for Adderall?